-Read our guide to learn more about how you can deal with stretch marks during pregnancy!
+Please read our guide to learn more about how you can deal with stretch marks during pregnancy!

 What are stretch marks?

-In order to deal with them, we need to understand what stretch marks are.
+To deal with them, we need to understand what stretch marks are.
 Stretch marks occur when collagen ruptures in your skin.
 Collagen plays an important role in your skin’s elasticity, so a lack of collagen can cause your skin to get damaged as it stretches, resulting in stretch marks.
 They can appear on various parts of the body, such as the abdomen, thighs, hips, breasts, upper arms, and lower back.
 Stretch marks aren’t exclusive to pregnant women.
 Both women and men can experience it.

 All about stretch marks

 Before stretch marks appear, the skin will usually begin to look thin or pink.
-Stretch marks may initially seem like wrinkles, but slowly change colour and look different from other skin parts.
+Stretch marks may initially seem like wrinkles but slowly change colour and look different from other skin parts.